Nasrat Al Jamal: Club career

 Okhwa Kharayeb on 17 December in the Lebanese Third Division.

 International career

 In 2002, Al Jamal played for the Lebanon Olympic team at the 2002 Asian Games, where he scored three goals.

-Al Jamal had made his senior international debut for Lebanon in 1999, in a friendly against Malta; the match ended 0–0.
+Al Jamal had made his senior international debut for Lebanon in 1999, in a friendly against Malta; the match ended as a goalless draw.
 Al Jamal was part of Lebanon's 2000 AFC Asian Cup squad, but didn't play.
 His first international goal came on 9 September 2003, in a friendly against Bahrain.
-Al Jamal ended his international career with 30 caps and three goals.
+Al Jamal ended his international career with 42 caps and three goals.